dsimonet/sbusPythonDriver/README.md

 This allow you to connect an FRsky receiver to your raspberry pi (or any UART compatible port) and decode values

+This driver was originaly created by Sokrates.
+I modfied it to get beter performance.

 It supports 16 standard Channels plus 2 digitals. (to be confirmed)

 It has been tested only on the below FrSky receivers: